France: Thousands rally against Barnier's appointment as PM – DW – 09/07/2024

 Why are French voters protesting?

-At Place de la Bastille, a square where the Bastille prison once stood, some protesters carried placards reading: "Where is my vote?"
+At Place de la Bastille, a square where the Bastille prison once stood, protesters carried placards that read: "Where is my vote?"

 Protester Manon Bonijol told the AFP news agency that France was "collapsing."
 The 21-year-old believed that "expressing one's vote will be useless as long as Macron is in power."